 - Where to Stay in Seattle

-2. French Quarter, where to stay in Charleston for first time visitors
+2. French Quarter, where to stay in Charleston for couples

 Stay in French Quarter if You have a love of historical architecture; A riverside location appeals to you; You like to have a wide range of choices of wonderful art galleries; You are interested in a central location in Charleston.